PRESERVATION EQUITY PROJECT 2020 PILOT GRANT PROGRAM

 - Download the PEP Grant Application read and review the guidelines and instructions.

-- Confirm that your property is within the pilot target area (College Heights Historic District) by clicking here.
+- Confirm that your property is listed as contributing ("C") within the pilot target area (College Heights Historic District) by clicking here.

 - Complete the application and mail it with all required supporting documentation to: